-One of the largest Balearic Islands, Mallorca has more than 20 golf courses and enjoys over 300 days of sunshine per year, making it a favourite destination for British and Northern European golf holidaymakers.
+Mallorca enjoys over 300 days of sunshine per year, making it a favourite destination for British and Northern European golf holidaymakers.

 Golfers flying into Mallorca land at Palma De Mallorca International Airport which is 8km from the capital city Palma and a short drive from popular tourist resorts like Magaluf and Palma Nova.

-This golf guide to Mallorca covers the island’s golf courses.
-Most of them are concentrated in the South of Mallorca, overlooking the Bay of Palma and further west near the Port of Andratx and the resort town of Santa Ponsa.
+Most of Mallorca’s golf courses are concentrated in the South, overlooking the Bay of Palma and further west near the Port of Andratx and the resort town of Santa Ponsa.